magicmanam/buferman/README.md

 **!!!
 For correct usage with programs launched in administrative mode, BuferMAN should be started in admin mode as well.**

 ### Hot keys
-Alt+C  - launch a program
+Alt+C  - make BuferMAN visible

 TAB    - tabify between bufers